craftercms/docs/source/.new-ia/by-role/site-admin/site-tools/studio/publishing-assets-in-external-storage.rst

 1. Enable Staging
 ^^^^^^^^^^^^^^^^^

 This step is optional but for our example, we wanted to be able to publish to staging, so in this step, we will first enable staging.
-In your Studio, click on |siteTools| -> *Configuration* -> *Site Configuration* and set ``enable-staging-environment`` to ``true`` to enable staging
+In your Studio, click on |projectTools| -> *Configuration* -> *Site Configuration* and set ``enable-staging-environment`` to ``true`` to enable staging

   .. code-block:: xml
      :emphasize-lines: 2